minjunp/ReSQL/README.md

 ---

-**Note**: This repository is associated with our LREC-COLING 2025 submission.
+**Note**: This repository is associated with our LREC 2026 submission.
 Pre-generated datasets are ready for immediate use in your Text-to-SQL research.